paulohscwb/polyhedra/johnson1/README.md

 <hr>
 <h4>26.
 Gyrobifastigium</h4>
 <a href="vr/j26_gyrobifastigium.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/24A.png" class="foto"></a><img src="ar/24.png" class="qr">
  <br><span class="titulo">J<sub>26</sub></span> The gyrobifastigium, or gybef, is one of the Johnson solids.
-It can be constructed by attaching two triangular prisms, seen as digonal cupolas, at one of their square faces so that their opposite edges are perpendicular.
+It can be constructed by attaching two triangular prisms, seen as digonal cupolas, at one of their square faces so that their opposite edges are orthogonal.
 As such, it could be considered to be a digonal gyrobicupola.
 <br><br><b>Faces:</b> 4 triangles and 4 squares | <b>Edges:</b> 14 | <b>Vertices:</b> 8 | <b>Dihedral angles:</b> 150°, 90° and 60°. <a href="https://polytope.miraheze.org/wiki/Gyrobifastigium" target="_blank">More...</a>
 <hr>
 <h4>27.
 Triangular orthobicupola</h4>